2ptr/Shroud/README.md

 Insertion is handled by dynamically-linked calls to standard API functions like `VirtualAllocEx` and `WriteProcessMemory`.
 I would strongly prefer to use remote file mapping, but I have yet to find a method for cross-compiling `OneCore.lib`.

-Execution is handled by a stomp for an `ntdll.dll` function not used in `RuntimeBroker`.
+Execution is handled by a stomp for an `ntdll.dll` function not used in any of the selected processes.
 Currently this is hardcoded to be `RtlFreeMemoryStream`.
 Future updates will choose a random (hashed) `ntdll.dll` export before compiling.
 The final call is `CreateRemoteThread`.

 ## Performance